Narrow Results Clear All

 This report examines the emerging field of health literacy by discussing promotional strategies to raise awareness and by identifying key organizations to foster research, guide policy development, and drive improvement efforts.

-Hewitt M, Hernandez LM; Roundtable on Health Literacy, Board on Population Health and Public Health Practice, Institute of Medicine.
-Washington, DC: National Academies Press; 2014.
-ISBN: 9780309303651.
+Hernandez LM; for Roundtable on Health Literacy, Board on Population Health and Public Health Practice, Institute of Medicine.
+Washington, DC: National Academies Press; 2008.

 St. Paul, MN: Minnesota Department of Health; January 2009.

 This report provides background on the Minnesota Never Events reporting initiative, tips for patients on how to receive the safest care possible, and a table of events reported by all hospitals in the state.